From Lukov with Love by Mariana Zapata

 “I love you so much I spend all day with you, and it still isn’t enough for me,” he kept going.
 I stopped breathing.
 “I love you so much, if I can’t skate with you, I don’t want to skate with anyone else.”
 Holy.
 Fuck.
 “I love you so fucking much, Jasmine, that if I broke my ankle during a program, I would get up and finish it for you, to get you what you’ve always wanted.”

-It’s a slow-burn romance, and in typical Mariana Zapata fashion, Ivan and Jasmine don’t get together until the last few chapters.
+In typical Mariana Zapata fashion, Ivan and Jasmine don’t get together until the last few chapters.
+It’s not just a slow-burn romance; it’s a story about ambition and hope, second chances, and learning to trust someone with your heart.

 They are one of the best couples you’ll ever read about.